tumiengineers-arch/Coffee-shop-Sales-Analysis-/README.md

 Peak sales times -----> So this one  i will use Day classification

-Best- and worst-performing products -----> This one we can limit to maybe 5 products
+Best- and worst-performing products -----> This one we can limit to maybe 5 products<br>

+skjdnfkv